MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 The sensor service fails to start, and the sensor log contains an entry similar to:

-2021-01-19 03:45:00.0000 Error RegistryKey System.UnauthorizedAccessException: Access to the registry key 'Global' is denied.
+`2021-01-19 03:45:00.0000 Error RegistryKey System.UnauthorizedAccessException: Access to the registry key 'Global' is denied.`

 **Cause:**

-The gMSA configured to be used for this domain controller or AD FS server doens't have permissions to the performance counters registry keys.
+The gMSA configured for this domain controller or AD FS server doesn't have permissions to the performance counter's registry keys.

 **Resolution:**